Knife owners will be protected while traveling with their knives in the U.S.

 - A knife legal in one location may have serious criminal consequences in another location.

-- Even within legal jurisdictions, enforcement can be inconsistent and cause law-abiding citizens problems.
+- Even within legal jurisdictions, enforcement can be inconsistent and cause problems for law-abiding citizens.

 What Does a Knife Owner Need to Know If This Act Becomes Law?